- Demonstrate how to create and maintain a daily routine that meets the needs of the children

-- Plan a well-balanced schedule with a variety of activities for school-age children.
+- Plan a well-balanced schedule with a variety of indoor and outdoor activities for school-age children.

 - Promote independence by giving school-age children choice in their schedule.